ControlCplusControlV/Yul-Log/README.md

 yul-log
 ```

-This will compile .yulp contracts inside of a "Yul+ Contracts" Directory in the current context into a special json file with the following format
+This will compile .yulp contracts inside of a "Yul+ Contracts" Directory in the current context into a special json file with the following format into a "./build" folder inside the current context

 ```
 {